Chart Color Schemes

 Infrastructure

-The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 48 projects that are expected to impact the area.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 48 projects that could impact this region.
 Notable projects include The Gladstone Village - Stage 3, Central Quarter Merrylands, Evolve Housing Merrylands Social and Affordable Housing, and Cardinal Gilroy Village Redevelopment - 45 Barcom Street.
-The following list details those projects likely to be most relevant.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.